into your inbox

 The facts : Federer wins the 19th

-In 2017, after his amazing successes at the start of the year, Federer was the favourite at Wimbledon before the tournament started.
+In 2017, after his amazing success at the start of the year, Federer was the favourite at Wimbledon before the tournament started.
 His status was confirmed by Nadal’s early loss against Gilles Muller, and even more so after Andy Murray and Djokovic were both eliminated in the quarter-finals.

 The Swiss made his way into the final without dropping a single set on his way.
 Things looked almost too easy in the eyes of his fans, but between Federer and his 19th Grand Slam title still stood Cilic.
 Federer fans bitterly remembered the Croat, who had crushed the Maestro in the 2014 US Open semi-final, when everyone expected Federer to win a tournament where all the other big four members had been already eliminated.

 This time, Marin Cilic was not going to ruin Federer’s hopes.
-Suffering with a foot injury, the Croatia could only challenge a tight Swiss in the first few games but when Federer started loosening up, Cilic could not follow his pace.
+Suffering with a foot injury, the Croatian could only challenge a tight Swiss in the first few games but when Federer started loosening up, Cilic could not follow his pace.
 Federer sealed the first set in 36 minutes, 6-3.
 At the start of the second set, Cilic called the physio, hiding his face in his towel to conceal his tears.
 He knew he would not be able to create magic on this day.
 After an hour of play, Federer led two sets to love, 6-3 6-1.

 A desperate Cilic called the physio before the third set started.
 Although his serve improved, he was never able to challenge Federer on his own serve.
 The Swiss broke Cilic’s serve a last time at 3-3.
 A few minutes later, after one hour, 41 minutes of play, Federer became the first man to triumph eight times at Wimbledon, and the fifth player in tennis history to win the Championships without losing a single set.